yiwen-mei/Diabetes-Prediction-Using-Machine-Learning-Techniques/README.md

 ## Objectives

 - Preprocess the dataset to fit machine learning models.
-- Utilize models like RandomForest, GradientBoosting, LogisticRegression and Neural Network for prediction.
+- Utilize models like Random Forest, Gradient Boosting, Logistic Regression and Neural Network for prediction.
 - Tune the hyperparameters using GridSearchCV.
 - Evaluate model performance and identify patients who may be at risk of having diabetes, which is helpful for developing personalized treatment plans.